ulerdogan/pickaxe/README.md

 // Create the docker network
 make docker-network

-// Run the postgres server
+// Run the postgres server in the network and create the db make postgres make createdb

-make postgres-network
+// run the rabbitmq server in the network make rabbitmq

 // Build the app containers
 make docker-build-psocket